yiisoft/translator/README.md

 You need get implementation of `MessageReader` and `MessageSource` to complete configuration.
 See "Additional packages", "Message sources" above.

-The following configuration is for Yii3 application with `yiisoft/translator-message-php` and `yiisoft/translator-formatter-intl` packages installed:
+The following configuration is for Yii3 application after all needed packages installed:

+You need uncomment strings around `ApplicationCategorySource` in `common.php` and `params.php` files:

 ```php
 <?php